bytefish/bytefish.de/blog/migrating_to_netcore.md

 .NET 4.5 and .NET Core 1.0.
 See the [.NET Platform Standard] for most recent informations on the .NET platform and informations like Target Framework monikers.

-[.NET Core] is intended to be a very modular system, so we also need to include dependencies on the [NETStandard.Library] and [System.Linq.Parallel], which will be resolved from NuGet when building the project.
+[.NET Core] is intended to be a very modular platform, so we also need to include the dependencies on the [NETStandard.Library](https://www.nuget.org/packages/NETStandard.Library/) and [System.Linq.Parallel](https://www.nuget.org/packages/System.Linq.Parallel).
+The packages will be resolved from NuGet when building the project.

 In the ``scripts`` section, we can define various pre-build and post-build events.
 In the ``postCompile`` event I have instructed the build system to pack a NuGet Packages and store it in the current Configuration folder (e.g. Debug / Release).
 This is a great